rafasoares/cancancan-wiki/Upgrading-to-1.6.md

 end
 ```

 Note: The `check_authorization` only ensures that authorization is performed.
-If you have `authorize_resource` the authorization will still be preformed no matter what is returned here.
+If you have `authorize_resource` the authorization will still be performed no matter what is returned here.

 ## Other Fixes